jorge-car/ticket-lifecycle/README.md

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-<p>Once the solution is done and no issues are found
+<p>Once the solution is done and no issues are found depending on the company and how things are done.
+Reporting to a higher up that the ticket is closed or closing the ticket yourself indicated its done and completed.
+Contact the end user who opened the ticket and let them know their issue is resolved.
+Then follow company proccedures on what to do after the ticket is closed.
 </p>
+<h4>showing the basic understanding of how a ticket is created to when its closed was the goal of this project :)</4>